-The academic organization of Arkansas State University-Newport includes the following: Applied Arts, Education and Social Science, English and Fine Arts, Mathematics and Science, Arkansas State Technical Institute, and Continuing Education.
+The academic organization of Arkansas State University-Newport includes the following: Applied Arts, Education and Social Science, English and Fine Arts, Mathematics and Science, and Continuing Education.
 Each division has a departmental substructure and is supervised by a Division Chair or director.
-Pamela K. Cicirello is the Coordinator for Academic Affairs at the Newport campus.

-Division of Continuing Education Jeff Bookout, Coordinator
+Division of Continuing Education